Research projects

 Project Description

-The project examines the “parallel passage method” as a fundamental philological technique in which text passages are systematically compared with one another.
-Despite theoretical emphasis on the uniqueness of works, practices of creating parallels have dominated philological work from antiquity to the present day.
-The project analyzes from a praxeological perspective through historical case studies how these comparative practices have developed.
+This project examines the “parallel passage method” as a fundamental philological technique in which text passages are systematically compared with one another.
+Despite theoretical emphasis on the uniqueness of works, practices of creating parallels have dominated philological labour from antiquity to the present.
+This project will use a praxeological take on historical case studies to analyse how these comparative practices have developed.

 Responsible PI